AGMs, EGMs and Elections - what's the difference?

 By holding an online election, you'll reduce the amount of time and paperwork that your committee have to complete to elect your committee for next year.

 If you believe there is significant reason why your society cannot run an online election, please email Activities.

 How to set up your Online Election

-Society presidents have access to set up their elections via their account on the Students’ Guild website.
+Your returning officer will be given permissions to set up elections via their account on the Students’ Guild website.
 This can be found under the accounts tab, labelled elections admin.
-If the returning officer is not the President of the society, then they will need to work with the President to access the admin for the elections as it is the returning officer’s responsibility to set up the election.
+It is the returning officer’s responsibility to set up the election.